 Sandringham is a rambling neo-Jacobean mansion, built in red brick, with mock Elizabethan chimneys.
 It bears the imprint of successive generations of the royal family, from the Edwardian rococo of the drawing room to the pea-green dining room, hung with Goya tapestries, that is the legacy of the Queen Mother.

 At 20,000 acres, Sandringham is one of the largest estates in Norfolk.
 There is excellent shooting, and venison from the estate is regularly sent to Buckingham Palace.
 The estate is also famous for its huge harvest of samphire and hazelnuts.
-Elizabeth is in charge of the horses, gun-dogs, cattle and pigs and also breeds and races racing pigeons there.
+The Queen was in charge of the horses, gun-dogs, cattle and pigs, and also bred and raced racing pigeons there.
 Sandringham Church, just a few hundred yards from the house, is a monument to the people who have lived and worked on the estate, not least generations of royals, including both her grandfather and father, who died at Sandringham.

 Queen Victoria’s presence is very palpable at Balmoral; her specially designed thistle wallpaper still hangs on the wall, her tartan rugs and curtains are still in use, and her specially designed tartan and thistle chintzes still dominate the furnishings.
 Scottish landscape portraits adorn the wall, alongside endless ranks of antlers, and a statue of the Queen’s great-great-grandmother and her consort still stands in the gardens.
 Queen Victoria created the Riverside Walk upriver from the Castle, along with a series of graceful suspension bridges, and it is still possible to walk in her footsteps.

-The Queen has been visiting Balmoral every summer since her childhood, originally staying at Birkhall, a house on the Balmoral estate that is currently used by Prince Charles.
+The Queen visited Balmoral every summer since her childhood, originally staying at Birkhall, a house on the Balmoral estate that was more recently used by King Charles.
 The young Princess Elizabeth loved the outdoors life, the picnics on the shores of Loch Muick, the Scottish tea-time treats (scones, baps, bannocks), the venison for dinner and the pipe music that invariably accompanied the evening meal, played by the King’s own tartan-clad pipers.

 When the Queen launched Britannia in April 1953 she said that “a yacht was a necessity, and not a luxury for the head of our great British Commonwealth, between whose countries the sea is no barrier, but the natural highway.”
 By the mid-1990s, however, the high cost of running the ship became a matter of political debate, and in December 1997 Britannia was decommissioned at Portsmouth.
 A national competition was then held to find a permanent new home for the yacht and Edinburgh triumphed.
 The vessel is now moored in the city’s port of Leith and serves as a major tourist attraction.